-The Benefits of Planning a Gift in Your Will
+Planning a Gift in Your Will

-If you are thinking of making a gift in your will, keep the potential benefits in mind.
-Your gift can:
+If you are planning to make a gift in your will, consider these three questions:

-- Serve as a source of personal satisfaction - Help accomplish important personal goals as an integral part of your estate plan - Provide tax and financial rewards for family or other beneficiaries
+- Will your gift serve as a source of personal satisfaction? - Will it complement important personal goals as an integral part of your estate plan? - Will it provide tax and financial rewards for family or other beneficiaries?